wdawson/okta.github.io/_source/_docs/api/resources/authorization-servers.md

 HTTP/1.1 204 No Content
 ~~~

-### Revoke OAuth 2.0 Token for Authorization Server and Client
+### Revoke Refresh Token
 {:.api .api-operation}

 {% api_lifecycle ea %}

 {% api_operation delete /api/v1/authorizationServers/${authServerId}/clients/${clientId}/tokens/${tokenId} %}

-Revokes the specified token for the specified authorization server and client
+Revokes the specified refresh token.
+If an access token was issued with this refresh token, it will also be revoked.

 #### Request Parameters
 {:.api .api-request .api-request-params}